codenamephp/platform.di/MIGRATION.md

 ### PHP-DI

 The biggist change is the support of php-di 6 and the dropped support of php-di 5.
-The migration is somwhat huge depending on the number of defintions.
+The migration is somwhat huge depending on the number of definitions.
 See http://php-di.org/doc/migration/6.0.html for details

 ### API